rsksmart/devportal-1.0/guides/quickstart/browser.md

 ## Explainer Video

-Watch this short explainer video to learn about metamask, and how to download and install metamask on your browser, and also how to create a wallet to store your crypto assets
+Watch this short explainer video to learn about metamask, and how to download and install metamask on your browser, and also how to create a wallet to store your crypto assets.

 <div class="video-container">
   <iframe width="949" height="534" src="https://www.youtube.com/embed/VlyqXD1TjJk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>